-SCHOOL OF HUMAN SCIENCE: The School of Human Science offers undergraduate degrees in Psychology (Department of Psychology), Health and Physical Education (including teacher certification), and Community Health (both offered through the Department of Kinesiology and Health Science).
-Students may also pursue course work in Military Science leading to commissioning as a United States Army Officer.
+SCHOOL OF HUMAN SCIENCES: The School of Human Sciences offers undergraduate degrees in Psychology (Department of Psychology), Health and Physical Education (including teacher certification), and Community Health (both offered through the Department of Kinesiology and Health Science).
+Also within the Department of Kinesiology and Health Science, students may pursue course work in Military Science leading to commissioning as a United States Army Officer.
 For more information see "Military Science" in this section.